 - Perform the warm-boot using the hardware Reboot/Reset button.

 - Connect the Passware Memory Imager USB to the target machine

 - Hold the Option key during startup.
 It allows booting from a USB drive.

-If all the steps are performed correctly, the memory image along with the log file of the acquisition process will be saved on the Passware Memory Image USB.
-Use "Reboot" or "Shut down" action as needed.
+If all steps are performed correctly, the memory image and log file of the acquisition process will be saved on the Passware Memory Image USB.
+Use the “Reboot” or “Shut down” action as needed.

 IMPORTANT NOTE: In most cases, there is only one attempt to try warm-boot memory acquisition while the keys reside in memory.

 To analyze the acquired image for the FDE encryption keys, click Full Disk Encryption on the Start Page.
 Choose the encryption type and click the "I have a memory image" tab.
-In the Physical memory image file field, click Browse... and locate one of the 2GB memory image parts from the Passware Memory Imager USB.
+In the Physical memory image file field, click Browse... and locate any one of the 2GB memory image parts from the Passware Memory Imager USB (other parts will be parsed automatically).
 Browse for the encrypted volume image and specify the destination file.
 Click Decrypt.

 If you need to use it with other memory analyzing software, you will have to cut the first 64 bytes from each of the memory 2GB segments and then merge them into one file in the order they are numbered.

 For more information on FDE decryption, refer to the following articles: